-- Strongly brewed coffee or espresso gives this dessert its distinctive flavor and name (tiramisù means "pick me up" because of the caffeine!)
+- Strongly brewed coffee or espresso gives this dessert its distinctive flavor and name (tiramisù means "pick-me-up" because of the caffeine!)
 Use decaf if you're sensitive like I am.
-Or use a coffee substitute such as Teecino or Rasa, or other chicory or dandelion blend.
+Or use a coffee substitute such as Teecino or Rasa.
 You could also use strongly-brewed tea of your choice: Earl Grey, black tea, jasmine tea, masala chai, matcha, or any other flavor you love!

 - Booze: Marsala is the traditional spirit to use in the coffee syrup, but you can use dark or gold rum, bourbon or other whiskey, brandy, nocino (spiced green walnut liqueur), or any other flavorful spirit you like.
 If you want to skip the booze altogether, just use extra coffee.

 - Sugar sweetens the syrup, but feel free to use coconut sugar, maple syrup, date syrup, or any other sweetener you prefer.
 Use less sweetener if the alcohol you're using is sweet.

 - Mascarpone and heavy cream whipped together make for luscious layers.
 (Make this with paleo vegan cream cheese frosting for a dairy-free option!)

 - Vanilla, sugar, and salt sharpen the flavors.
 Feel free to use any other sweetener you prefer.

 - Dark chocolate, grated over the top, adds more earthy goodness.
 Unsweetened chocolate would work too, just be sure you have a bar of chocolate for grating ease.
 Cocoa powder works too.

 How to make gf tiramisù: